rahafoundation/raha-blockchain/README.md

 1. Install dependencies: `yarn`
 1. Use the prod database: `yarn use-prod-db`
 1. Create the new block: `yarn create-block`
-(TODO) If you seriously want to add this block to the blockchain, confirm when the script prompts you to record the block with a transaction on Stellar.
 1. Upload the new block to the raha-blocks bucket in Google Cloud.
 It should have been created in the root directory of this repository.
 (The script should have output a gsutil cli command you can use to do this.